 Drug abuse is a real crisis in the United States.
-In 2017 alone, 70,237 Americans died from overdoses.
-That number includes overdoses from both illicit (illegal) drugs and prescription opioids, but not from alcohol.
-When you compare it to the 16,849 people who died from overdoses in 1999, that’s a huge increase over the span of two decades.
+In 2017 alone, 70,237 Americans died from drug overdose.
+This number include overdose from both illicit (illegal) drugs and prescription opioids, but not from alcohol.
+When you compare it to the 16,849 people who died from overdose in 1999, it’s a huge increase over the span of two decades.

 Most Common Substance Abuse

 The U.S. surgeon general’s report on addiction in America divides substances into three major categories:

 - Illicit drugs (includes prescription drugs used non-medically)